atrakic/fastapi-htmx-azd-template/README.md

 azd pipeline config
 ```

-> Support for Azure DevOps Pipelines is coming soon to `azd pipeline config`.
-In the meantime, you can follow the instructions found here: [.azdo/pipelines/README.md](./.azdo/pipelines/README.md) to set it up manually.

 #### Monitor the application using `azd monitor`

 To help with monitoring applications, the Azure Dev CLI provides a `monitor` command to help you get to the various Application Insights dashboards.